Fabbrizio99/Spatial_ecology_in_R_2023/exam project.md

 ## NDVI Classification

-We classify the rasters into binary images to highlight low-vegetation areas (NDVI ≤ 0.2).
+Classify the rasters into binary images to highlight low-vegetation areas (NDVI ≤ 0.2).

 ```
 reclass_matrix <- matrix(c(-Inf, 0.2, 1,   # from -Inf to 0.2 → value 1